Azimuthal Projection Examples

 Unlike the stereographic projection, the Gnomonic projection light source is located at the sphere center.
 This means that it can only present less than a hemisphere at a time.

 Each great circle (geodesic) including meridians is mapped to a straight line.
 This makes the gnomonic projection easiest to plot out the shortest route.
 This is why navigators have used the gnomonic projection along with Mercator maps (cylindrical projections) for finding the shortest route between two points.
-Furthermore, seismologists use this map projection because seismic waves often travel along great circles.
+Furthermore, seismologists use this map projection because seismic waves often travel down great circles.

 Thales first introduced the Gnomonic projection in 6th century BC and is one of the oldest map projections today.